Eartheart Ecotherapy

 Q: What is unique about Eartheart Ecotherapy courses?

 A: Eartheart Ecotherapy offers a contemplative and creative approach to learning that values reflection and deep listening.
-It has a vocational context that supports the application.
+It has a vocational context that supports the application of nature based therapy in human services and in community. .
 Eartheart Ecotherapy does not assess you, instead it supports conversational and creative options for assignments such as voice recordings, art/earth art creation, story, and poetry etc. It also embeds a peer review and response process into assignments to enhance connection and grow your ecological imagination and perception.
-This returns the joy to learning, while decolonising our ecoloigcal imaginations.
+This returns the joy to learning, while decolonising our ecological imaginations.

 Q: Who can benefit from Ecotherapy's courses and resources?